chaxfr/DBLindgren/Features/References/ReferenceSchema.md

 # Reference Schema

 * This document shall contain a definition for the schema used for references.
-* It shall contain a specification of the algorithm used to export references from the database.
-* It shall also be able to export all incidents tied to a research project into a table format.
+* It shall also define a schema for exporting all incidents tied to a research project into a table format.
-* This table format shall contain text snippets useable for footnotes in an APA-standard format

 ## Use Cases
 1. Export of .RIS-file on a research project level (every document source is exported **once and only once** according to a predetermined schema)
 2. Export of all incidents related to a research project and creation of foot-notes for text by outputting in a data format fitting for tabular data.

 ## Reference types

-References shall adhere to predetermined templates.
+* References shall adhere to predetermined templates.
+* The export features (.RIS & Incident) shall extract different types of values from the two different types.
+* The different reference type (Archival or Other) must be represented on the source document level

 1. Archival material
     * This reference type **must** contain a proper archival reference created through the Archival Batch Upload feature.